 On November 1, 2019, freed from the underground worlds, the Dragon of Calais woke up to enter the city during a great show by Compagnie La Machine.

-Travel aboard the dragon !
+Travel aboard the Dragon of Calais!

 Ready for an original adventure?
 Book your trip aboard the Calais Dragon, an unusual journey on the Côte d’Opale, to the rhythm of this exceptional animal!
 Stroll on the panoramic terrace embedded in his back and discover the new seafront of Calais!